Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Evaluation

 \subsection{Implementation}

-We compared diffusion policies trained with different state-action spaces in various simulated and real-world tasks with demonstrations collected from teleoperation and the same hyperparameters as \cite{chi_diffusion_policy}.
-For the look-at IK, we set $\delta$ to 999 and adjusted $p_t$ to $p_t - [0.0, 0.0, -0.15]^T$ with $m$ as the unit.
+To demonstrate the effectiveness of our proposed method, we compared diffusion policies trained within different state-action spaces in various simulated and real-world tasks with demonstrations collected from teleoperation and the same hyperparameters as \cite{chi_diffusion_policy}.
+These baselines include the End-Effector Quaternion space ($\mathcal{E}_{\text{Q}}$), which aligns with the approach used in concurrent work on active perception and manipulation \cite{xiong2025vision}, allowing for a direct comparison.

 We used PyTorch \cite{pytorch} as the machine learning framework for training the policy.
 All IK optimizations are performed using SLSQP \cite{kraft_slsqp} in NLopt \cite{NLopt}.
 Both training and inference were performed using an AMD PRO 5975WX CPU, dual 4090 GPUs, and 128GB RAM.
 The primary metrics throughout all evaluations were task success rate and the mean and standard deviation of task completion duration.